aibex/envtools/README.md

 # Tests

 Test are written using `ava`.
-You can run the test suite using `yarn test`.
+You can run the test suite using `npm run test`.

 # Releasing

-1. `yarn release --dry-run` to make sure you're happy with the changeset
+1. `npm run release -- --dry-run` to make sure you're happy with the changeset
-2. `yarn release` will generate your changelog and tags for you to push
+2. `npm run release` will generate your changelog and tags for you to push
 3. `git push` your tag to github
 4. `npm publish` your changes